kubernetes-sigs/gateway-api/geps/gep-91/index.md

 	Namespace *Namespace `json:"namespace,omitempty"`
 }

-// TLSConfig describes a TLS configuration that can be applied to all Gateway
-// Listeners or to all Listeners matching the Port if set. type TLSConfig struct {
-	// The Port indicates the Port Number to which the TLS configuration will be
-	// applied.
-If the field is not set the TLS Configuration will be applied to
+// GatewayTLSConfig specifies frontend tls configuration for gateway. type GatewayTLSConfig struct {
+    // default specifies the default client certificate validation configuration
+    // for all Listeners handling HTTPS traffic, unless a per-port configuration
-	// all Listeners.
+    // is defined.
     //
-	// Support: Extended
+    // support: Core
     //
-	// +optional
+    // +required
     // <gateway:experimental>
-	Port *PortNumber `json:"port,omitempty"`
+    Default FrontendTLSValidation `json:"default"`

+    // PerPort specifies tls configuration assigned per port.
+    // Per port configuration is optional.
+Once set this configuration overrides
+    // the default configuration for all Listeners handling HTTPS traffic
+    // that match this port.
+    // Each override port requires a unique TLS configuration.
+    //
+    // support: Core
+    //
+    PerPort []TLSConfig `json:"PerPort,omitempty"`
+}

+// TLSConfig describes a TLS configuration.
+Currently, it stores only the client
+// certificate validation configuration, but this may be extended in the future. type TLSConfig struct {
 	// FrontendValidation holds configuration information for validating the frontend (client).
 	// Setting this field will result in mutual authentication when connecting to the gateway.
-In browsers this may result in a dialog appearing
+	// In browsers this may result in a dialog appearing
 	// that requests a user to specify the client certificate.
 	// The maximum depth of a certificate chain accepted in verification is Implementation specific.
 	//
 	// Support: Extended
 	//
-	// +optional
+	// +required
 	// <gateway:experimental>
-	FrontendValidation *FrontendTLSValidation `json:"frontendValidation,omitempty"`
+	FrontendValidation FrontendTLSValidation `json:"frontendValidation"`
+}

+type TLSPortConfig struct {
+	// The Port indicates the Port Number to which the TLS configuration will be
+	// applied.
+This configuration will be applied to all Listeners handling HTTPS
+	// traffic that match this port.
+	//
+	// Support: Core
+	//
+	// +required
+	// <gateway:experimental>
+	Port PortNumber `json:"port"`
+	// TLS store the configuration that will be applied to all Listeners handling
+	// HTTPS traffic and matching given port.
+	TLS TLSConfig `json:"tls"`
 }

 // FrontendTLSValidation holds configuration information that can be used to validate